Last updated: July 26, 2023

 Joining a public speaking club, like Toastmasters, can work wonders in these situations.
 The more exposure and practice in these settings, the easier it gets.
 You weren't comfortable the first time you drove a car, so being put on the spot can be jarring the first time.
 Like anything else, practice makes perfect.

 In your answers, try to convey confidence and approachability.
-If you don't know how to answer the question, feel free to pivot.
+Feel free to pivot if you don't know how to answer the question.
 The point is to improve your impromptu speaking skills.

 - Practice makes perfect.
 Join a Toastmasters club and participate.

 - Be confident.

 - Think of an easily relatable story in your life.
 You will learn that you have lots of fun table topics ideas floating in your head.
 Have some of these stories in your back pocket for when the moment arises.
 Look at our Icebreaker Table Topics Questions for some easy ones to start.

 Why is Table Topics important?

 You will "perform" impromptu speaking at your job, making a sales call, in a networking session, making a good impression on a first date, on a job interview, communicating with your kids, and so on.

-The ability to think quickly and sound confident without the preparation allowed on a prepared speech can go a long way in your credibility and leadership ability.
+The ability to think quickly and sound confident without the preparation allowed on a prepared speech can greatly improve your credibility and leadership ability.

 Public speaking is a skill they really should begin teaching in high school.
 Practicing your Table Topics speaking may be an essential skill you sharpen in Toastmasters.

 Table Topics Ideas and Themes:

-Below are great topics themes I have used in the past, and hopefully, it can provide you with some inspiration:
+Below are great topics themes I have used in the past, and hopefully, they can provide you with some inspiration: